simonmichael/hledger/hledger/hledger.m4.md

 ```

+## Amount parseability

-More generally: hledger output falls into three rough categories, which
+More generally, hledger output falls into three rough categories, which
 format amounts a little bit differently to suit different consumers:

 **1. "hledger-readable output" - should be readable by hledger (and by humans)**